MattLemmon/StickBall/readme.txt

 In Xcode, be sure to install the Command Line Tools (in Preferences).

+Ruby can be installed using Homebrew.

-To install Ruby on Mac, install RVM (Ruby Version Manager), by following the instructions in this excellent tutorial:
+For a more robust install, use RVM (Ruby Version Manager).
+Follow the instructions in this excellent tutorial:

 http://net.tutsplus.com/tutorials/ruby/how-to-install-ruby-on-a-mac/